pingchenchan/UsersList/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+This is a React application that retrieves and displays a list of users from a public API.
+This project aims to focus on API requests, state management and data presentation in React.

 ### Prerequisites